 The Graduate School has graduate assistantships available to qualified, full-time, degree-seeking students.
 Applications are accepted in the spring of each year.
 The graduate assistantship appointment is a 10-month contractual position, beginning in August.
 Appointment benefits include: financial stipend, tuition remission for 10 graduate credits per academic year and health insurance.

-Detailed information about assistantships and their responsibilities, benefits and stipend levels is available in the Graduate Assistant Policies and Guidelines handbook.
+Detailed information about assistantships and their responsibilities, benefits and stipend levels is available in the Graduate Assistant Handbook.